aporlowski/pi-sdr/README.md

 `-X` The OP25 software will attempt to auto-tune to the frequency.
 It only works if you are close.
 You will see a number such as `Frequency 858.487500(-266)` at the bottom of the terminal.
 This shows it has autotuned -266 hz to center on the signal.

 `-q 28` This is the frequency correction in `ppm`.
-Better SDR dongles should be significantly lower (+- 2).
+Better SDR dongles should be significantly lower (<= +- 2).

 `-o 28000` The is the offset from the center frequency to avoid DC bias.
-I found 28000 Hz to work well for my dongle, however, this may be higher than is actually needed.
+I found 28000 Hz to work well for both of my dongles, however, this may be higher than is actually needed.
 This is not related to the `-q` option.

 `-v 1` Sets the verbosity level of the info and errors logged to stderr.2.
 Increase this for more information.